shengyanli1982/workqueue/README.md

 The `Delaying Queue` inherits the methods of the `Queue`.
 Additionally, it introduces the following method:

 -   `PutWithDelay`: Adds an element to the queue with a specified delay.
+-   `HeapRange`: Iterates over all elements in the heap.

 ### Callbacks